-Course Description And Purpose
+Course Description and Purpose

 This course provides an introductory overview of the social facets of health, disease, illness, and the organization/delivery of medical care and health care.
 The course challenges the notion that health outcomes are the product of “personal choices” alone and investigates the impacts of social and institutional variables on health behavior.